gthvn1/ocaml_sandkasten/lwt_tutorial/Readme.md

 # Setup

-- We create a switch at the toplevel of the sandkasten if it doesn't already exist: `opam switch create ./`
+- We create a switch at the toplevel of the sandkasten if it doesn't already exist: `opam switch create .`
-- Upate env: `eval $(opam env)`
+- Update env: `eval $(opam env)`
-- Install Lwt and other intresting stuff if it is not already installed:
+- Install Lwt and other interesting stuff if it is not already installed:
   `opam install dune utop lwt base-unix`
+- Run it: `dune exec lwt_tutorial`

 # utop